frontendRubbish/svelte-dancefloor/README.md

 # svelte-dancefloor
-Small Demo to get a feeling for developing with Svelte
+Small Demo to get a feeling for developing with Svelte, animated SVG rabbits dancing